Rebellion Veterans Association

 officials namely Willson L. Henderson, obviously, Henderson the writer

-did not mention the court-declared public figure Henderson nor the
+did not mention the NYC public figure Willson Henderson nor the

 parade leaders, members of the STONEWALL Rebellion Veterans Association, who